MicrosoftDocs/architecture-center/docs/guide/spot/spot-eviction-content.md

-We discuss best practices for building workloads spot VMs.
-You need to pick the right workload and build a flexible deployment orchestration pipeline.
-The implementation lets you simulate the eviction process with a deployable application.

-Spot virtual machines (VMs) provide access to compute capacity at significant discounts to regular VMs.
-This discount makes them an attractive solution for organizations looking to optimize costs for certain workloads.
-The discount comes with a condition.
-Spot VMs can lose their access to compute at any time.
+In this article, we outline the best practices for building on Azure spot virtual machines (VMs) and include a deployable example scenario.
+Spot VMs provide access to compute capacity at significant discounts to regular VMs.
+This discount makes them an attractive solution for organizations looking to optimize costs, but the savings comes with a condition.
+Spot VMs can lose access to compute at any time.
 We call this process an eviction.
-Workloads running on spot VMs must be able to handle these interruptions in compute, and this article outlines our recommendations for using spot VMs.
+Workloads running on spot VMs must be able to handle these interruptions in compute.
+The right workload and a flexible orchestration mechanism are the keys to success.
+Below are our recommendations for building on spot VMs.

 ## Understand spot virtual machines